ClojureCivitas/clojurecivitas.github.io/README.md

 <img src="src/images/civitas-icon.svg" alt="Civitas Icon" align="right">

+Clojure Civitas makes it easy for you to publish Clojure ideas and explorations without the overhead of setting up a new project, blog, or repo.
+Whether you're sketching out a quick experiment or writing a deeper post, just fork this repo, create a namespace, write, commit and submit a pull request.
+This is your shared scratch space.

 Think.
 Code.
 Share.

 ⚡ No setup – Clone this repo, make a new namespace, start coding.